Hoya Plants Problems and Solutions

 -If you place this plant at a place where direct bright sunlight comes, leaves will automatically turn yellow.

-Mold and fungus diseases
+Mold and Fungus Diseases

 Solutions